cockroachdb/docs/cockroachcloud/monitoring-page.md

 To set up Datadog monitoring with {{ site.data.products.dedicated }}, your Datadog account must be associated with a [Datadog organization](https://docs.datadoghq.com/account_management/#organizations).

 {{site.data.alerts.callout_success}}
+Enabling the Datadog integration on your {{ site.data.products.dedicated }} cluster will apply additional charges to your _Datadog_ bill.
+Your {{ site.data.products.dedicated }} bill is unchanged.
+{{site.data.alerts.end}}

 For more information about using Datadog, see the [Datadog documentation](https://docs.datadoghq.com/).
-{{site.data.alerts.end}}

 ### Enable integration